guoyingshou/religion-19c-dh/syllabus.md

 agnostics and atheists.
 We will make sense of that diversity by asking and answering a set of unifying questions: How did mainstream and minority faiths relate to one another, especially in the public sphere?
-How did people experience religion in their everyday religious people changed laws and society?
+How did people experience religion in their everyday lives?
+How did religious people change laws and society?
 How did new forms of religious expression develop?
 How were new religions founded?
 How were religions imported from Europe, Asia, Africa, and South America, and how did those religions adapt?
 How did Americans become more religious and more secular at the same time?